Shazid18/Selenium_Automation_Testing/README.md

 - The results are stored in `automation_report.xlsx`.
 Each test writes its results to a separate sheet in the same Excel file.
 The file will include detailed information about each test, such as the tested page url, test case name, pass/fail status and comments.

 ### Scrape data from Script data:
-- Extracts important information such as Site URL, Campaign ID, SiteName, Browser, CountryCode and IP from the page and stored in `script_data.xlsx` file.
+- Extracts important information such as Site URL, Campaign ID, SiteName, Browser, CountryCode and IP from the page and stored those information in `script_data.xlsx` file.

 ## Reusability of Code